 Build a brand that customers can love and hate

 It is a purposefully dramatic statement but a successful brand stands for something strong enough that those who love it are extremely loyal but it also isn’t afraid to not be for everyone.

 The home page was created with a dynamic structure that allowed for the modules to display different content and imagery depending on the needs of the brand, promotions, globalization, and more.

 A lifestyle brand brought to life in an editorial style

 WHotels.com was re-imaged to take the concept of a hotel site in a completely new direction.
 Unlike every other hotel site, this new version started with the design of a long tail home page with an editorial style that not only highlights W Hotels unique properties worldwide but to also creates a living image of the brand.
 That image is created using social media to highlight the brands global design, music, and fashion events as well as smart modules that constantly change to provide a fresh experience every time the consumer comes to the home page.

 The site was designed to work in 9 different languages, and with all global social media sites so Facebook, Instagram, and Twitter are replaced with Weibo in China.

 The W Hotels site re-design was able to stroke the balance between design, curated content, and business results.
 This didn’t happen by mistake as the designs went through multiple rounds of customer testing and refinement, which made these results possible.

 Increase in new visitor bookings

-The site was designed to work equally well on desktop and on tablets.
+The site was designed to work equally well on desktop and tablets.
 The long modular layout makes it easy to use and browse on tablets.
-Smartphones are served the mobile web version of the site which can be seen here.
+Smartphones are served the site’s mobile web version, which can be seen here.